ashdnazg/ashdnazg.github.io/_posts/2025-10-30-Abusing-Harvard-Architecture.md

                     // index of the next instruction in the ROM
 ```

 Even in such a short code excerpt, we had to set the values of `A` 3 times.

 The reality is actually grimmer.
-Pay attention to how the jump condition checked whether `D` is greater than 0.
+Pay attention to how the jump condition checks whether `D` is greater than 0.
 Recall that when jumping, `A` is reserved for the jump target, therefore it cannot be used for the condition. `M` can't be used either, as it depends on `A`, and since `A` is reserved, `M` is the contents of whatever arbitrary RAM address `A` points to, which is most likely not the one you'd actually like to check.

 This means that `D` _is_ actually special as well, as it needs to be used for jump conditions.

-The consequence is that when implementing any non-trivial algorithm, you find yourself solving a [river crossing puzzle](https://en.wikipedia.org/wiki/River_crossing_puzzle) spending most of the instructions putting values into and out of the RAM as the registers are always needed for something else.
+The consequence is that when implementing any non-trivial algorithm, you find yourself solving a [river crossing puzzle](https://en.wikipedia.org/wiki/River_crossing_puzzle), spending most of the instructions putting values into and out of the RAM, as the registers are always needed for something else.

 Optimisation is then focused on removing this unnecessary overhead.

 ## Abusing the Harvard Architecture I

-In our absolute value implementation above, in the worst case we won't jump and run all 6 instructions and in the best case we do jump and only run 4 instructions.
+In our absolute value implementation above, in the worst case, we won't jump and run all 6 instructions, and in the best case, we do jump and only run 4 instructions.

 The main culprit for the code being so long is that we had to copy the value into `D` since `A` could either serve as a RAM address (so we can use `M`) or a ROM address (so we can jump).

 But what if `A` could serve as both at the same time?

-Earlier we said that when `A` is reserved for the jump, `M` is the contents of whatever arbitrary RAM address `A` points to.
+Earlier, we said that when `A` is reserved for the jump, `M` is the contents of whatever arbitrary RAM address `A` points to.
 The key observation is that _arbitrary_ doesn't mean _random_.
 What if we could decide where our input and output are?

 Let's assume our code starts at address 0 in the ROM, and unlike last time, our input is at RAM[3].